Leading architects of India pitch for sustainability in future architecture | Education

 Kukreja, who has authored the book, along with Arunima Kukreja, said, ''New directions are shaping up in the field of architecture in India, and that is a very good sign''.

-The book, punished by Roli, celebrates last 50 years of India's built environment (since 1970s) through CP Kukreja Architect's works, which include the JNU buildings and other prominent landmarks.
+The book, published by Roli, celebrates last 50 years of India's built environment (since 1970s) through CP Kukreja Architect's works, which include the JNU buildings and other prominent landmarks.

 The Delhi-based architect also said that ''the architects' community will have to come together, when it comes to sustainability, as we breathe the same air, and drink the same water''.